vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping.md

 ## API

 - `load` - function for fetching shipping address.
 When invoked, it requests data from the API and populates `shipping` property.
-This method accepts a single `params` object.
+This method accepts a single optional `params` object.
 The `params` has the following option:

     - `customQuery?: CustomQuery`